 One of the results of a serious burn injury is physical pain and discomfort.
 Based on the severity of the burn, the physical pain can linger for weeks to months, and in some cases the rest of the victim’s life.
-The physical pain associated with burns can seriously impact all aspects of the victim’s life, such as their everyday activities, sleep, and their inability to go back to work.
+The physical pain associated with burns can seriously impact all aspects of the victim’s life, such as their everyday activities, sleep, and inability to go back to work.

 Physical pain also has the ability to impact the victim’s mood.
 The ongoing pain and discomfort can be frustrating and result in depression and anxiety, preventing the individual’s ability to continue on with an otherwise normal life.

 Types of Pain Associated with Burn Injuries

 Healing after a burn injury can be a long and difficult journey.
 To ensure that your healing process is successful, it is important to be honest with your healthcare provider.
 Some victims tend to “tough it out.”
 However, your input is essential to assessing the level of your injury and providing you with the appropriate care.

 In order to successfully heal after a serious burn injury, it is important for the victim to understand the different types of pain he or she might experience: